nodemailer/nodemailer/README.md

   * **callback** is the `transporter.sendMail` callback (if not set then the function returns a Promise)

-> **NB!** Template variables are HTML escaped for the `html` field but kept as is for other fields when using the built-in renderer
+> **NB!** If using built-in renderer then template variables are HTML escaped for the `html` field but kept as is for other fields

 **Example 1.
 Built-in renderer**